 When choosing your agent ask about their commission rate, how they plan to market your property, and how much their marketing costs are.
 Most real estate agents on the Gold Coast charge a standard commission fee of approximately 2.8% and can charge $2,000 – 4,000 to market your property.
 The good news is that at Elanora Realty we provide free property marketing on all of our exclusively listed properties; which includes tailor-made promotional video, photography & advertising on realestate.com.au and domain.com.au.

 In a cooling market, it is essential you set a realistic sales price.
 Having done your research you should have a fair idea what similar properties in your area have been selling for.
 Savvy buyers are only too aware that the market is cooling so if your price is too high, buyers may start negotiations under your asking price, or steer clear of your property altogether.

 Homeowners frequently ask us whether they should buy a new home or sell their existing home first.
 In an easing property market, we recommend selling your property first so that you don’t feel pressure to sell your current home quickly at too low a price.
 By selling first, it allows you to maximise your current property’s sale price and gives you more bargaining power when it comes to buying your next property.

 To do well in an easing property market, it’s essential that your property is presented in the best possible way.
 Getting professional advice on how to stage your property could help you sell quicker, and potentially add tens of thousands of dollars to your sale price.

 A more challenging property market doesn’t necessarily mean you have to settle for a lower sale price.
 Instead, it becomes vital to market your property effectively enough to attract buyers willing to pay top dollar.
-At Elanora Realty, we’ve found that our tailor-made property videos have achieved on average 87% more buyer enquiries—and in some cases increased online engagement by over 600%—making it one of the most effective marketing tools you can use in an easing property market.
+We’ve found that our tailor-made property videos achieve on average 87% more buyer enquiries—and in some cases increase online engagement by over 600%—making it one of the most effective marketing tools you can use in an easing property market!